 One of the key components to thyroid problems is stress, so take the time to relieve yourself of some of that stress.
 One exercise technique that’s noted to help you release stress and tension is yoga, so it’s a great addition to your fitness regimen if you suffer from an overactive or underactive thyroid.
 Yoga can help you alleviate your stress, and if your stress goes down, your thyroid might function better—potentially making you feel and run better.

 Check Your Chemicals

 Things that you buy beyond your food could have an impact on your thyroid as well—things as major as your carpet type to ones as simple as your soap choice.
 Why?
-Because certain chemicals that could be included in these products—like bisphenol-A and tricoslan—don’t mix well with your thyroid!
+Because certain chemicals that could be included in these products—like bisphenol-A and triclosan—don’t mix well with your thyroid!
 Ask your doctor about what chemicals will trouble your thyroid, and be sure to research products you’ll use every day.
 Even athletic wear can contain these chemicals, so be sure to check if your running clothes as well.

-It’s also worth noting that if chemicals can cause problems for your already suffering thyroid, running in a clean, unpolluted area would also be a good strategy.
+It’s also worth noting that if chemicals can cause thyroid problems for your already suffering thyroid, running in a clean, unpolluted area would also be a good strategy.
 You don’t always know what contamination is flying through the area in heavily polluted areas, so you can’t be sure that you’re not taking in chemicals that will worsen your thyroid.
 If possible, do yourself a favor then, and find a clean spot to run!